GrahamArden/notes/computing/UK_NHS_RT_Computing.md

 ### TPS Scripting
 Talks by David Buckle (Royal Berkshire, Eclipse) and Josh Kirby (Newcastle, Raystation) as part of the UK NHS RT Computing meeting on 2025-05-13

-- What scip[ts do you have?
+- What scipts do you have?
 - How do you manage them

 ### Eclipse Scripting